Schema editor, Salesforce Commerce Cloud integration setup UI

 When you create a schema you must provide a valid URL.
 This can be anything you like and is never resolved, but it must be in a valid URL format so that the schema conforms to the JSON schema standard.
 This URL is then used to register the schema as a content type.

-The schema editor includes snippets for most common property types, validates your syntax as you type and includes a preview feature that lets you see how content created using a schema will look in the content editing window.
+The schema editor includes snippets for most common property types, validates your syntax as you type and includes a preview feature that lets you see how content created using a schema will look in the content form.
 You can also use the editor for creating slot type schemas, as well as managing partials, or common definitions that can be used in many different schemas.

 The image below shows how you can add a property to a schema using one of the built in snippets.
 You can add simple properties such as text and numbers and more complex properties including arrays and localized properties.
 Choose a property from the menu and it will be added to the schema with some default values which you then edit.